 Our Center's adult-child ratio meets accreditation standards and Pennsylvania certificate of compliance requirements.
 All of our full-time teachers have degrees in early childhood or elementary education or a related field, and all have prior experience working with young children.
-The center Director holds a master's degree in human development and has years of experience as a preschool and kindergarten teacher and college instructor.
+The center Director holds a master's degree in education and has over 20 years' experience working as a director and educator.

-Regular involvement of College students reflects a vital part of our mission.
+Regular involvement of college students reflects a vital part of our mission.
 College work-study students and student interns supplement our well-qualified staff.
-Students use the Center to complete course requirements for Early Childhood Education, Nursing, Occupational Therapy Assisting, and Human Services, among other majors.
+Students use the Center to complete course requirements for Human Services and Restorative Justice, Nursing, Physician Assistant, among other majors.
 Many students also complete their work-study hours with us.
 The children benefit from the individual attention, which can be provided by so many willing adults, as well as from the stimulating environment of the College campus.